 Cooking in an “instant pot” or pressure cooker is a great method for preparing your food on many levels — including the nutritional level, according to registered dietitian Beth Czerwony, RD.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-It’s also important to keep in mind the type of dish that would benefit most from this type of preparation: soups, stews, brown rice, etc. If you’re hoping to enjoy a plate full of vibrant, green broccoli, for instance, a pressure cooker may not be your best option.
+Czerwony says it’s also important to keep in mind the type of dish that would benefit most from this type of preparation — like soups, stews, or whole grain or brown rice dishes.
+(If you’re hoping to enjoy a simple plate full of vibrant green broccoli for example, a pressure cooker may not be your best option).

 As people are cooking at home more, there is also an economic benefit of using a pressure cooker appliance.
 Cheaper cuts of meats and dried beans are more budget friendly and can easily be cooked in this type of appliance.

 Cooking in bulk and freezing for later also helps when you don’t feel like cooking but still wish to retain nutrients and flavor.
 This also helps with portion control so you waste less food.

 Some instant pot models offer other benefits.
 One model offers a sous vide option.
 This is a style of preparation that cooks the meat in a warm water bath for a long period of time, but does all the cooking in the bag.
 All you have to do is give the meat some grill marks and you’re ready.
 Air frying options are also available on some models, which decreases the need for more gadgets and takes up less counter space.